| Title: | Create a Flexible Forest Plot |

 Other parameters to be passed to |

-This function can be used to add text to forest plot.
-The text can be span to multiple rows and columns.
-The height of the row will be changed accordingly if the text is added to only one row.
-The width of the text may exceeds the columns provided if the text is too long.
+This function can be used to add text to a forest plot.
+The text can span multiple rows and columns.
+The height of the row will be adjusted accordingly if the text is added to only one row.
+The width of the text may exceed the columns provided if the text is too long.

 plot |